OlivierLD/raspberry-coffee/http-client-paradigm/README.md

 Some Arduino-like boards come with WiFi, like the [M5Stick-C](https://github.com/OlivierLD/small-boards/tree/master/M5StickC).
 See how to use REST in the code you'll reach with the link before.

+There is a simple example of such a client in `src/main/arduino/RawHttpClient/RawHttpClient.ino`.
+It reads the Python Server for the `LIS3MDL` magnetometer.

 #### C client
 ... later!